 - Deadlines & reminders: Set deadlines, recurring deadlines for repeat tasks and reminders to make sure you keep on top of everything.

 - Projects & goals: Create and manage projects with sub-tasks, set goals and keep track of progress.

 - Highlight tasks: Highlight the most important tasks with colour-coded priority levels.

 - Reports: Keep on track of your progress with reports and earn Todoist Karma points for hitting targets.

-There is a “Business” version of Todoist that offers additional features to make project management easier for teams but you’re probably going to go with another app, if that’s what you’re after.
+There is a “Business” version of Todoist that offers additional features to make project management easier for teams but really Todoist excels as an individual to do list manager.